Specialised research to help organisations communicate clearly

 Clear communication that is at the heart of the best customer experiences.

 According to McKinsey, 'consistent and clear communications are one of the most important elements of the customer experience.'
 Poor communications clog up call centres, cause profit-draining customer attrition and create unnecessary and time-wasting stakeholder misunderstanding.
 We have helped many Australian organisations improve their communications to their customers and stakeholders.

 We have developed a unique 'sense' test which uses a combination of discourse analysis and participant observation.
-We use this to test written communications such as instructions, Fact Sheets, and other documents / edocuments such as disclosure*.
+We use this to test written communications such as correspondence, instructions, Fact Sheets, and other documents / edocuments such as disclosure*.
 We then help make them clearer.
 We do the same for concepts and packaging.

 Our making sense framework

 We base our work on our 'making sense' framework, drawn from our training in linguistics, psychology and plain language.
 People interpret ('make sense of') their experiences through schemas and frames.
 Importantly we all have a drive to make things make sense.
 Our task as researchers is to identify these frames and how to change them.

 For documents, we use immersive qualitative research such as participant observation-based in-depth interviews.
 For other projects, we may use focus groups, ethnography, semiotics and laddering.
 We use surveys to measure.

 Financial services organisations, service providers of all kinds, government agencies.